 Saturday, November 10 @ 2:00 pm

 Sunday, November 11 @ 6:00 p.m.

 Sunday, November 18 @ 2:00 p.m.

 Location: The Scoundrel & Scamp Theatre at The Historic Y

 Enter from the parking lot behind The Historic Y (parking lot entrance off of Herbert Avenue)

-Runtime: Approximately an hour.
+Runtime: Approximately eighty minutes.

 Audience: Best enjoyed by scoundrels & scamps ages 5+.

 $20 if you are under 30

 $15 Student & Teacher